The bulk van der Waals layered magnet CrSBr is a quasi-1D material: Results and Discussion

-For resonant excitation ($E_L = \SI{1.58}{\electronvolt}$), we observe a number of additional resonant modes with distinct energies and a very pronounced asymmetric Fano line shape of the $A^2_g$ mode (see Fig.~\ref{fig2}g-i) but only when the electric field vector is aligned along the $b$-direction (k-vector pointing along the $a$-direction).
-This line shape is a hallmark signature for the presence of resonance effects, e.g. coupling between lattice and electronic excitations.~\cite{Rao.1997,Saito.1998} We attribute this to the strong polarization-selective 1D-like electron-phonon interaction of the $A^2_g$ mode with the electronic structure of CrSBr.
-The $A^2_g$ is polarized along the $a$-direction and is therefore prone to strongly couple to the high DOS of the electronic system along the $\Gamma - X$ direction (see Fig.~\ref{fig1}c).
-This is known as a Breit-Wigner-Fano (BWF) resonance with the phonon as discrete state and the 1D DOS along the $a$-direction as the electronic continuum from shallow 1D quantum confinement.~\cite{Rao.1997,Saito.1998} The spectral form of a BWF resonance is given by
+For resonant excitation ($E_L = \SI{1.58}{\electronvolt}$), we observe a number of additional resonant modes with distinct energies and a very pronounced asymmetric line shape of the $A^2_g$ mode (see Fig.~\ref{fig3}g-i) but only when the electric field vector is aligned along the $b$-direction (k-vector pointing along the $a$-direction).
+This asymmetry is absent for the same experimental conditions in CrOCl ruling out a laser induced origin (see SI).
+This line shape can be interpreted as a signature of pronounced electron-phonon interactions in presence of resonance effects, e.g. coupling between lattice and electronic excitations.~\cite{Rao.1997,Saito.1998} A potential interpretation is a strong polarization-selective 1D-like electron-phonon interaction of the $A^2_g$ mode with the electronic structure.
+The $A^2_g$ mode is polarized along the $a$-direction and is therefore prone to strongly couple to the high DOS of the electronic system along the $\Gamma - X$ direction (see Fig.~\ref{fig1}c).
+This is known as a Breit-Wigner-Fano (BWF) resonance, with the phonon as discrete state and the 1D DOS along the $a$-direction as the electronic continuum from shallow 1D quantum confinement.~\cite{Rao.1997,Saito.1998} The spectral form of a BWF resonance is given by